-- This ERAS pathway begins well before the surgical date.
-The concept of ERAS is presented to the patient/family at the initial surgical appointment and reinforced pre-operatively. - At the initial surgical appointment, the patient and family are provided with educational items, including preop diet restrictions, risks of anesthesia, and pain management strategies. - At the Pre-Admission Testing (PAT) clinic, the core concepts of ERAS are introduced to the patient/families, including the emphasis on early post-op PO intake and a multimodal pain management approach.
+- The beginning of this ERAS pathway begins well before the surgical date.
+The concept of ERAS is presented to the patient/family at the initial surgical appointment and reinforced pre-operatively. - The patient and family are provided with educational items at the initial surgical appointment, including pre-op diet restrictions, risks of anesthesia, and pain management strategies. - At Pre-Admission Testing (PAT) clinic the core concepts of ERAS are introduced to the patient/families, including the emphasis on early post-op PO intake and a multimodal pain management approach.
 Expectation management is crucial in the pre-operative phase.
-An ERAS handout is also given to the family. - On the morning of surgery, the patient drinks carbohydrate-rich clear fluids up to two hours before the procedure starts time. - Anxiolysis is determined by the anesthesia team, and midazolam is used as needed.
+An ERAS handout is also given to the family. - On the morning of surgery, the patient drinks carbohydrate-rich clear fluids up to two hours before procedure start time. - Anxiolysis is determined by the anesthesia team and midazolam is used as needed.